11BelowStudio/UpronSimulator2012/Compiled Versions/Upron Simulator 2012/README.txt

 no it does not support fullscreen, and yes it is absolute shite.

-If you want a compiled version to play, look at the 'Compiled Versions' folder for a JAR file version.

 # CREDITS

 ## code stuff

 * code and such: me
 * sample code: provided by Dr Dimitri Ognibene
-* Information about getting resources from a static context (helped with getting the JAR file done): JB Nizet on Stack Overflow (https://stackoverflow.com/a/8362018)
+* Information about getting resources from a static context: JB Nizet on Stack Overflow (https://stackoverflow.com/a/8362018)
 * utilities/FontsWhatIHave.java: pretty much unceremoniously nicked from http://www.java2s.com/Tutorial/Java/0261__2D-Graphics/Togetallavailablefontsinyoursystem.htm

 ## not code stuff